-It’s been a full two months that we have been closed to members and our community at both the Center and the Thrift Shop.
+It’s been a full four months that we have been closed to members and our community at both the Center and the Thrift Shop.
 I have to be honest and tell you that right around week two I was wondering if we would still be in business come April.
 Financially we were already in a tough situation (February was the first month since I’d arrived that we operated without a deficit) then to have all income sources shut down, was a very scary and sad reality.

 The thing I hadn’t counted on, was how amazing and generous all of YOU would be!
 You have kept the help coming in so many ways, and enabled a very small team (reduced by 85%) to continue giving essential services to our community despite having the doors shut!
 Here is what YOU have done for others with your generosity: